fredollinger/cyptocurrency/README.md

 # Cryptocurrency Wallets

+## Software Wallets

+1. Metamask is a web browser plugin and one of the best wallets.

-1. Exodus for software/app based wallet.
+2. Exodus for software/app based wallet.

+3. Trust wallet

+## Hardware Wallets

-2. Ledger is a hardware wallet: https://shop.ledger.com/products/ledger-nano-s
+1. Ledger is a hardware wallet: https://shop.ledger.com/products/ledger-nano-s

+2. Trezor

 # FAQ